alissonperes/personal_portfolio/README.md

 # My Website

-This is a simple website built using **Vite** and **Tailwind CSS**, featuring a **React** component structure.
+This is a simple website built using **Vite** and **Bootstrap CSS**, featuring a **React** component structure.
 The website is dynamic and driven by a `data.jsx` file, which contains content in JSON format that is used to generate React components.

 ## Table of Contents